-But these also win out because they have lengthened the blades from a normal topiary clipper – these have the strength of secateurs with the clippiness of… well, clippers.
-The best clippers.
+These great topiary clippers also win out because Tobisho has lengthened the blades you get on a normal topiary clipper.
+These have the strength of secateurs with the clippiness of… well, clippers.

 You can use these just fine on the densest of woods – boxwood, for example.
 So get to it….